besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuesupdate.md

 # Venues Update

-> Show a list of venues that our older than a specified amount of weeks.
+> Show a list of venues that are older than a specified amount of weeks.
 Optionally update each listed venue with a 'new foot traffic forecast':

 ```python
 import requests